 Unscrew the water supply hoses

-Turn off the water main or shutoff valve and unscrew the supply hoses from the back of the machine with an adjustable pliers.
+Turn off the water main or shutoff valve of a leaking washing machine and unscrew the supply hoses from the back of the machine with an adjustable pliers.
 Pry out the old hose washers with a flat-blade screwdriver.
 Install new gaskets in both hoses and reconnect the supply lines.

-The first step is to locate the source of the leak.
+The first step is to locate the source of the leak on a washing machine leaking water.
 Empty the washing machine, move it away from the wall and start the fill cycle.
 Look for drips around the water supply hose connection at the back of the machine while it fills with water.
 Shut off the water and replace any old, heavily corroded or rusted hoses with new ones (photo).
 If the hoses are in good shape, replace the internal washers only.
 Special no-burst hoses, regular hoses and new hose washers are available at home centers and hardware stores.

 Unplug the machine before performing any repairs.

 Unscrew the access panel from the back of the machine or open the cabinet.
 Look for leaks while the machine fills with water.
 If you don’t see any, advance the machine to the agitate cycle and check again.